aav-antonov/DEA/readme.md

 **Complexity of the Problem**

 Given input and output matrices $X$ and $Y$, the above linear program must be solved separately for each DMU.
-The computational cost of solving these problems grows super-quadratically with the number of DMUs ($n$), because both the number of linear programs and the size of each program (determined by the number of DMUs and variables) increase as $n$ increases.
-Specifically, the size of each individual linear program grows with $n$ (the number of DMUs appears in both constraints and variables), so total computational effort increases faster than $O(n^2)$—often approaching cubic complexity for large datasets.
+The computational time required to solve these problems commonly grows super-quadratically with the number of DMUs ($n$), because both the number of linear programs and the size of each program (determined by the number of DMUs and variables) increase as $n$ increases.
+Specifically, the size of each individual linear program grows with $n$ (the number of DMUs appears in both constraints and variables), so the total computational time in average case increases faster than $O(n^2)$—often approaching cubic growth for large datasets.

 As a result, evaluating DEA efficiency for datasets with more than 1,000 DMUs, even with a moderate number of inputs (e.g., $m = 5$) and outputs (e.g., $s = 3$), can require hours of computation—even when using parallel processing on multiple CPU cores.